keen/pingpong/README.md

 ##### Pluggability

-Each major component of Pingpong is pluggable.
+Each major component of Pingpong is pluggable:

-+ `CheckSource`: contains the list of checks to run.
++ `CheckSource`: Contains the list of checks to run.
 The default implementation is `JsonCheckSource`.
-+ `CheckRunner`: schedules the checks and runs them.
++ `CheckRunner`: Schedules the checks and runs them.
 The default implementation is `EventmachineCheckRunner`.
-+ `CheckMarshaller`: transforms a check and its result into the JSON payload to be logged.
-The efault implementation is `EnvironmentAwareCheckMarshaller`.
++ `CheckMarshaller`: Transforms a check and its result into the JSON payload to be logged.
+The default implementation is `EnvironmentAwareCheckMarshaller`.
-+ `CheckLogger`: logs the JSON payload from the `CheckMarshaller`.
++ `CheckLogger`: Logs the JSON payload from the `CheckMarshaller`.
 The default implementation is `KeenCheckLogger`.

 Once you've written an implementation for any of these components, simply replace the previous implementation's class name in `config.yml` with name of your component.